SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 because a delegate isn't required in order to play the game.
 Because it is of an optional type, the ``delegate`` property is automatically set to an initial value of ``nil``.
-It can be set to a suitable delegate thereafter by the game instantiator if they wish.
+Thereafter, the game instantiator has the option to set the property to a suitable delegate.

 ``DiceGameDelegate`` provides three methods for tracking the progress of a game.
 These three methods have been incorporated into the game logic within